Aye Musht-e-Khaak: Plot

 Dayyan finds Mustajab and Shiza eating together but when Mustajab leaves, he talks with Shiza and she tells him the truth.
 Dayyan goes to Mustajab and confronts him but Dua comes in between and Dayyan leaves.
 After Mustajab leaves for America, Shakeela tells Dua the truth about Mustajab and Shiza.
 Dua tells Mustajab that she knows about Shiza, which doesn't upset him.
 After the moon comes marking the beginning of Ramadan, Dua finds Dayyan talking to Shiza and calls her a liar after Shiza says that Mustajab belongs to her.
 Dua starts to have suspicions on Mustajab's faith.

 She tells Shakeela that she will leave Mustajab if he says that God isn't real.
 After the first of Ramadan, Dayyan tells his family that he has met a girl for marriage to distract Dua's mind from remembering Mustajab.
 The family then meet Tabeen, the girl Dayyan was talking about.
-Afterwards, Dua then goes to Imam Sahib and he tells her that whoever doesn't believe in God, belongs to no one.
+Afterwards, Dua then tells Imam Sahib that whoever doesn't believe in God, belongs to no one.
 Dayyan then tells Dua that he knew about Shiza before.
 Then, Dua takes khula from Mustajab from court.

-Dayyan decides to get Dua married to Tabeen's brother, Taqi.
+Dayyan decides to have Dua marry Tabeen's brother, Taqi.
 But, Mustajab decides to fake being a Muslim to get Dua back.
-Dua starts wondering if she should get married to Taqi, but she still remembers Mustajab even after their khula.
-Dua goes to meet Mustajab but Tabeen tells Sajjad and Nimra this and Sajjad goes with Dayyan to get Dua and Mustajab.
-While Dua and Mustajab plan on getting their nikkah done privately, a thief shoots Dua, which causes her to collapse.
-When she gives her last breath, Mustajab turns to Allah, but this time for forever.
+Dua starts wondering if she should marry Taqi, but she still remembers Mustajab even after their khula.
+Dua goes to meet Mustajab but Tabeen informs Sajjad and Nimra of this and Sajjad goes with Dayyan to get Dua and Mustajab.
+While Dua and Mustajab plan to have their nikkah done privately, a thief shoots Dua.
+As she gives her last breath, Mustajab turns to Allah, but this time for forever.
 He realizes that he has been wrong since the beginning, and desperately turns to Allah for help.
 Mustajab prays that in order to save Dua's life, he will leave her forever.
 So now, he can't be with her since he has now dedicated his life to God.

 Mustajab tells Dua the truth about his lies, leaving Dua heartbroken.
 He returns home to find his mother dead.
 At her funeral, he tells Dua that he is moving to America.
-Later, Dayyan tells Dua that Tabeen has given birth to a baby boy, named Rayan Dayyan.
+Later, Dayyan tells Dua that Tabeen has given birth to son, Rayan Dayyan.
 A year later, after celebrating Rayan's first birthday, Dua finds a masjid and wonders that the masjid wasn't here before, so the Moulvi sahab tells her that the funding for this masjid comes from a man named Mustajab Ahmed.
 Dua then calls Mustajab, who has just returned from America and is now a Muslim, and tells him that she wants to meet him one last time before her marriage with Taqi.